snstac/stratuxcot/README.rst

-The Stratux Cursor-On-Target Gateway (StratuxCOT) transforms Stratux aircraft position information into Cursor on Target Position Location Information for display on Situational Awareness applications such as the Android Team Awareness Kit (ATAK), WinTAK, RaptorX, et al.
+The Stratux Cursor-On-Target Gateway (StratuxCOT) transforms Stratux aircraft position information into Cursor on Target Position Location Information for display on Situational Awareness applications such as the Android Team Awareness Kit (ATAK), WinTAK, RaptorX, et al. For more information on the TAK suite of tools, see: https://www.tak.gov/

-Stratux messages are received via the /traffic Websocket.

-For more information on the TAK suite of tools, see: https://www.tak.gov/

 For more information on the Stratux Portable ADS-B receiver, see: http://stratux.me/

+StratuxCOT uses the `Python Team Awareness Kit (PyTAK) <https://github.com/ampledata/pytak>`_ module.

 Support Development
 ===================